openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 Our proposal is to integrate this with the CHTs, such that full nodes may discard the majority of ranges of blocks, but perhaps maintain the CHT for the ranges which they discard.
 Full nodes will also be required to maintain specific ranges of blocks and receipts (every nth range of 2048, for example) based on something similar to a Kademlia Node Identifier -- a node's failure to provide blocks it is expected to hold will be considered misbehavior.

+An alternative is to delegate responsibilities of serving blocks based on a prefix of the block's hash as opposed to the block's number.
+While this will definitely lead to a well-partitioned mesh, it makes synchronization much less efficient as it becomes impossible to reliably request ranges of ancient blocks from any given peer due to the fact that the longer a list of hashes of sequential blocks gets, the more unlikely it is for all hashes to share a common prefix.

 Storing ancient block-states is an even larger burden, and it is expected that nodes will store only recent states and prune everything older.
 Reading ancient state values is a difficult problem, and not a concern of very many use-cases, so we've chosen to ignore it for now.

 ## Hashes vs. (Number, Index) Tuples